funai-wiki/FUN-AI/README.md

 [5] Ali, M., Nelson, J., Shea, R., & Nelson, M. (2019).
 Proof of Transfer: A Blockchain Consensus Mechanism Leveraging Bitcoin.
 Blockstack PBC.
 [Online] Available: https://blockstack.org/papers/pox.pdf.

+### Project Structure

+The FUN-AI ecosystem consists of three main components, each serving a crucial role in the decentralized AI inference task network:

+1.	[funai-infer-chain](https://github.com/funai-wiki/funai-infer-chain): The funai-infer-chain is a second-layer blockchain dedicated to handling AI inference tasks.
+It manages the submission, verification, and reward distribution for inference computations in a decentralized and verifiable manner.
+The chain operates with a proof-of-inference mechanism to ensure the integrity and accuracy of AI-generated outputs.

+2.	[funai-mainchain](https://github.com/funai-wiki/funai-mainchain): The funai-mainchain serves as the primary ledger and security layer for the FUN-AI ecosystem.
+It operates with a Bitcoin-style Proof-of-Work (PoW) consensus mechanism to secure transactions and record inference task results on-chain.

+3.	[funai-sdk](https://github.com/funai-wiki/funai-sdk): The funai-sdk is a developer toolkit designed to enable seamless interaction with both the funai-infer-chain and funai-mainchain.
+It provides APIs and utilities for submitting inference tasks, retrieving results, and managing token-based interactions.